Skip to content

 How the Shot Clock Works

 Once a team gains possession, the shot clock begins counting down.
 The team must produce a shot on goal (a shot that would enter the goal if not saved by the goalkeeper or blocked by a defender) before the clock expires.
-A shot that hits the goal frame (posts or crossbar) or is saved by the goalkeeper resets the shot clock.
+A shot that hits the goal frame (posts or crossbar) or that the goalkeeper saves resets the shot clock.

 If the shot clock expires without a shot on goal, the offensive team loses possession — a shot clock violation turnover.